joleneann/amplify-plg/README.md

-# PLG Growth Case Study: Healthcare SaaS Website + Signup Flow Redesign
+# PLG Growth Case Study: Healthcare SaaS Website + Signup Flow Design

 This is a demonstration of how I approach PLG redesign for a regulated healthcare SaaS product.
 Fully functional prototype built in HTML/CSS.